-22 Tesla Cold Weather Driving Tips: How To Get Max Winter Driving Range
+22 Tesla Cold Weather Tips - How To Get Max Winter Driving Range

 As amazing as our Teslas can be, driving them during the cold winter months takes more energy than normal... and we're all fully aware that it's less convenient for us to "fill up" when our batteries run low.
 Supercharging can be great, and home charging with a Level 2 charger is great, but there are still situations -- especially during the winter -- when a few more miles of range would be quite helpful.